lorensen/VTKExamples/src/VTKBook/Chapter7.md

 # Chapter 7 - Advanced Computer Graphics

-*C*hapter 3 introduced fundamental concepts of computer graphics.
+**C**hapter 3 introduced fundamental concepts of computer graphics.
 A major topic in that chapter was how to represent and render geometry using surface primitives such as points, lines, and polygons.
 In this chapter our primary focus is on volume graphics.
 Compared to surface graphics, volume graphics has a greater expressive range in its ability to render inhomogeneous materials, and is a dominant technique for visualizing 3D image (volume) datasets.

 We begin the chapter by describing two techniques that are important to both surface and volume graphics.
 These are simulating object transparency using simple blending functions, and using texture maps to add realism without excessive computational cost.
 We also describe various problems and challenges inherent to these techniques.
 We then follow with a focused discussion on volume graphics, including both object-order and image-order techniques, illumination models, approaches to mixing surface and volume graphics, and methods to improve performance.
 Finally, the chapter concludes with an assortment of important techniques for creating more realistic visualizations.
 These techniques include stereo viewing, antialiasing, and advanced camera techniques such as motion blur, focal blur, and camera motion.

 ## 7.1 Transparency and Alpha Values

 Up to this point in the text we have focused on rendering opaque objects --- that is, we have assumed that objects reflect, scatter, or absorb light at their surface, and no light is transmitted through to their interior.
 Although rendering opaque objects is certainly useful, there are many  applications that can benefit from the ability to render objects that transmit light.
 One important application of transparency is volume rendering, which we will explore in greater detail later in the chapter.
-Another simple example makes objects translucent so that we can see inside of the region bounded by the surface, as shown in **Figure12--4** .
+Another simple example makes objects translucent so that we can see inside of the region bounded by the surface, as shown in **Figure 12-4** .
 As demonstrated in this example, by making the skin semitransparent, it becomes possible to see the internal organs.

 Transparency and its complement, opacity, are often referred to as *alpha* in computer graphics.
 For example, a polygon that is 50 percent opaque will have an alpha value of 0.5 on a scale from zero to one.
 An alpha value of one represents an opaque object and zero represents a completely transparent object.
 Frequently, alpha is specified as a property for the entire actor, but it also can be done on a vertex basis just like colors.
 In such cases, the RGB specification of a color is extended to RGBA where A represents the alpha component.
 On many graphics cards the frame buffer can store the alpha value along with the RGB values.
 More typically, an application will request storage for only red, green, and blue on the graphics card and use back-to-front blending to avoid the need for storing alpha.

 Unfortunately, having transparent actors introduces some complications into the rendering process.
 If you think back to the process of ray tracing, viewing rays are projected from the camera out into the world, where they intersect the first actor they come to.
 With an opaque actor, the lighting equations are applied and the resulting color is drawn to the screen.
 With a semitransparent actor we must solve the lighting equations for this actor, and then continue projecting the ray farther to see if it intersects any other actors.
 The resulting color is a composite of all the actors it has intersected.
-For each surface intersection this can be expressed as **Equation7-1**.
+For each surface intersection this can be expressed as **Equation7-1*.

 $$
 \begin{eqnarray*}